 Symptoms of heat exhaustion are weakness and fatigue, tense muscles, nausea, vomiting, pale clammy skin, weak rapid pulse, confusion, normal body temperature, heavy sweating, dizziness or light headiness, fainting, headache, dark yellow urine, diarrhea.

 Heat exhaustion can be treated easily.
 The affected person should rest in a cool place and sip cool, salty drinks until he or she feels comfortable.
-If heat stroke is suspected, he or she should be admitted to the hospital as
+If heat stroke is suspected, he or she should be admitted to the hospital assoon as possible.
+Heat related disorders can be largely prevented by avoiding strenuous exertion in the heat of the day, spending as much time as possible in the shade, consuming large quantities of liquids and avoiding alcoholic beverages.

 Drink plenty of water whenever you spend a lot of time in the sun or hot environment and before, during and after exercise.
 Rest during hottest part of day.
 If you are a sports runner or cyclist you should train in hot conditions if you know that you will face these conditions.
 Take care to drink adequate fluids while training and do not over do when you start acclimatizing.